Dumisane Hlaselo

 Dumisane Hlaselo (born 8 June 1989) is a South African middle-distance runner competing primarily in the 1500 metres.
 He represented his country at the 2015 World Championships in Athletics in Beijing narrowly missing the semifinals.

+Hlaselo competed for the Florida Gators track and field team in the NCAA.
+In June 2011, he was arrested for sexual assault and was kicked off the team.
+He was charged and tried in Alachua County in September 2011 and convicted in October.